abdrahmansoltan/Learning-Notes/JavaScript/03-DOM.md

 - **Advantages:**

   - Simplifies initialization and saves memory: no need to add many handlers.
-    - used to prevent event listener to create a lot of callback functions listening to all the items in `forEach`, so we use `event.target` as it shows **where the event happened**
+    - used to `prevent` event listener to create a lot of callback functions listening to all the items in `forEach`, so we use `event.target` as it shows **where the event happened**
+    - This will improve performance because we only need one event listener instead of multiple event listeners.
   - Less code: when adding or removing elements, no need to add/remove handlers.
   - DOM modifications: we can mass add/remove elements with innerHTML and the like.